Please screenshot this page and send it to info@mim-essay.com

 Is the Program Worth the Cost?
 (ROI Snapshot)

 The Michigan Ross MBA can offer strong long-term value.
 Graduates typically secure roles in consulting, technology, finance, and other high-growth sectors, with competitive starting salaries and good career progression.
-With access to a large alumni network and strong career services, many students are able to recover their investment over the first few years after graduation.
+With access to a large alumni network and strong career services, many students can recover their investment over the first few years after graduation.
 For applicants aiming for career growth, international exposure, and leadership roles, the Michigan Ross MBA can be a worthwhile investment when planned with the right financing strategy.

 To get more details, check: Affording Your MBA: Scholarships & Support